HR-Williams/Factory.Solution/README.md

 - Navigate to `Factory` directory in terminal
 - To create a migration in the root directory of the project, use the command: `dotnet ef migrations add Initial`
-- Use the command `dotnet ef database update` to update the database migration through Entity Framework Core -To restore database use the command: `dotnet ef database restore`
+- Use the command `dotnet ef database update` to update the database migration through Entity Framework Core

 ### Update Database Using MySQL Workbench